Issam Sartawi: Assassination

 In February 1983, Portuguese socialist leader Mário Soares formally invited the PLO to send an observer to the April 1983 congress of the Socialist International in Sydney.
 The passionately pro-Israel Australian Labour prime minister, Bob Hawke, strongly objected to the PLO's invitation; and the SI congress was hurriedly relocated to Albufeira, Portugal.
 Sartawi was selected by the PLO as its representative at this meeting in Portugal.
-Because the SI counted both the Israeli Labor Party and the PLO as members, it was hoped that such a meeting could promote the Middle Eastern peace process.
+Because the SI counted both the Israeli Labor Party and the PLO as members, it was hoped that such a meeting could promote the Middle East peace process.

 On 10 April 1983, Sartawi was shot and killed in the lobby of the Montechoro Hotel in Albufeira, Portugal.
 The gunman, Yousef Al Awad, escaped.
 Later he was arrested by the Portuguese security forces.
 Sartawi's assassination (later claimed by the Abu Nidal Organization (ANO)) was witnessed by SI secretary-general, Bernt Carlsson, and was believed to have been carried out so as to frustrate Sartawi's efforts to make peace.
 Yousef Al Awad was released from prison in 1986 and met with Abu Nidal, leader of the ANO, at an undisclosed place.

 Sartawi's funeral took place in Amman and was attended by all factions of the PLO - even including Abu Nidal Organization members (according to Maxim Ghilan, founder of the International Jewish Peace Union).